June 11, 2026

 bitcoin Cash was originally created as an alternative coin with bigger blocks to rival bitcoin’s Segregated Witness (SegWit) block weight optimization upgrade in August 2017.
 While SegWit gave the option for bitcoin users to upgrade their wallets and receive the benefits of approximately 41% more capacity, bitcoin Cash required users to upgrade their wallets, adopt a new transaction format, and use an entirely new coin.

-According to published roughly one week ago, bitcoin Cash is losing out to SegWit.
+According to recent research published roughly one week ago, bitcoin Cash is losing out to SegWit.
 On March 22, BitMEX Research published a follow-up article to its September 2017 analysis on Segregated Witness (SegWit) transactions compared to bitcoin Cash – and SegWit is the clear winner.

 According to BitMEX Research, 6.1 million SegWit transactions have taken place since the launch of rival bitcoin Cash – 20.1% more than BCH’s total number of transactions.
 However, bitcoin Cash had a one-month head start over SegWit.
 When the timeframe is adjusted, SegWit actually has a 31.5% advantage over bitcoin Cash.